gooslol/anisq/README.txt

 =====

 credits:
-me (iipython) for making everything dmmd for bugtesting and actually using it consumet api for the actual anime finding
+me (iipython) for the code
+dmmd for bugtesting and actually using it gogoanime for the anime